ferrybrouwer/jquery.tweener.js/README.md

 jquery.tweener.js
 =================

-jQuery plugin which uses the TweenLite library for animate elements defined by data attribute fieldset data-init and data-to.
+A lightweight jQuery plugin which uses the TweenLite library for animate elements defined by data attribute fieldset data-init and data-to.
 The advantage of using this library is that your code will be clean by using data-fieldsets to provide tweening properties in specified states (init, to, from).